-In line with the regulatory criteria, the Company conducts an assessment process aimed at identifying the "Most Relevant Staff" (i.e. the categories of individuals whose professional activity has or may have a significant impact on the risk profile of the Company or of the managed funds).
+In line with the regulatory criteria, the Company conducts an annual assessment to identify the "Most Relevant Staff" (i.e. the categories of individuals whose professional activity has or may have a significant impact on the risk profile of the Company or of the managed funds).